Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: de Sitter Universe

 So, it looks that the modified de Sitter thermodynamics demonstrates that it can be described without consideration of the cosmological horizon and Hawking radiation.
 The quantum tunneling process, which leads to the decay of the composite particle in the de Sitter vacuum, occurs fully inside the cosmological horizon and is fully determined by the local temperature, $T_{\rm loc}$.
 The free energy of the fluctuations of the matter fields also corresponds to the local temperature, $T_{\rm loc}$.
 It is not restricted by the region inside the horizon, i.e. it is also not related to the existence of the cosmological horizon.
 All this raises the question of the role of the cosmological horizon and Hawking temperature in the pure de Sitter vacuum.

-The decay of the composite particles, which are excitations above the de Sitter vacuum, does not lead to the decay of the vacuum itself.
-However, the interaction between the thermal matter and dark energy during the evolution of the Universe may lead to the emergence of the local temperature $T_{\rm loc}$ and to the decay of the vacuum energy density $\rho_V$ and Hubble parameter $H$ according to the power law:\cite{Volovik2021g}
+The decay of the composite particles, which are excitations above the de Sitter vacuum, does not directly lead to the decay of the vacuum itself.
+However, let us assume that the de Sitter state contains the thermal matter with the local temperature $T_{\rm loc}$.
+Then the interaction between the thermal matter and the dark energy during the evolution of the Universe leads to the decay of the vacuum energy density $\rho_V$ and of the Hubble parameter $H$ according to the following power law:\cite{Volovik2021g}

-where the Planck time $t_{\rm Pl}=G^{1/2}$ and Planck energy $E_{\rm Pl}=1/t_{\rm Pl}$ are introduced.
-This power law decay is similar to that in Eq.(192) in Ref. \cite{Padmanabhan2003} (see also Ref.\cite{Gong2021}) and in Eq.(109) in Ref. \cite{Markkanen2018}.
+Here the Planck time $t_{\rm Pl}=G^{1/2}$ and Planck energy $E_{\rm Pl}=1/t_{\rm Pl}$ are introduced.
+Such power law decay is discussed in different approaches.
+It is similar to that in Eq.(192) in Ref. \cite{Padmanabhan2003} (see also Ref.\cite{Gong2021}) and in Eq.(109) in Ref. \cite{Markkanen2018}.
+The time scale of the decay of the de Sitter expansion, which follows from Eq.(\ref{DecayLawV}), $t_Q=E_{\rm Pl}^2/H^3$, corresponds to the time at which de Sitter state looses coherence.\cite{Berezhiani2021}